What should your credit score be to buy a house?

 What should your credit score be to buy a house?
 Here's what you'll have to know about your credit before signing the dotted line on your next home.

-If you're even considering the possibility of buying a house in the near future, your mind is probably already buzzing with questions about the homebuying process, borrowing to buy a house, and how to pay for the costs that turn up after the place is yours.
-What should your credit score be to buy a house?
-What's the best way to pay for furniture for your new house?
+If you're thinking about buying a house in the near future, you've probably got a lot of questions – everything from the homebuying process, to getting a mortgage, to how to pay for costs you encounter after the place is yours.
+These are all good questions – and they’re all related to another question - what should your credit score be to buy a house?

 How your credit impacts your mortgage approval